Ivor Windsor-Clive, 2nd Earl of Plymouth: Personal life

 The 2nd Earl of Plymouth died in 1943 aged 54 and was buried in the Windsor-Clive family plot at Tardebigge, Worcestershire.
-His wife Irene Corona (1902–1989, daughter of the 11th Earl of Wemyss) is buried next to him.
-Upon his death, his eldest son inherited an estate valued in excess of £30 million which includes the Oakly Park estate near Ludlow in Shropshire which is in excess of 7,500 acres.
+His wife Irene, who died in 1989, is buried next to him.
+Upon his death, his eldest son inherited an estate valued in excess of £30 million which included the Oakly Park estate near Ludlow in Shropshire, which was in excess of 7,500 acres.

 Descendants

-Through his son Other, he was the grandfather of Ivor Edward Other Windsor-Clive, 4th Earl of Plymouth (b.
-1951); Lady Emma Windsor-Clive; Hon.
+Through his son Other, he was the grandfather of Ivor Edward Other Windsor-Clive, 4th Earl of Plymouth (born 1951); Lady Emma Windsor-Clive; Hon.
 Simon Windsor-Clive and Hon.
 David Windsor-Clive.